rebeccaceppas/COVID-19/README.md

 ## The project

-A simple project to help me collect and visualize data about COVID-19 cases and deaths.
+Simple project to help collect and visualize data about COVID-19 cases and deaths for any given group of countries.
-For now, it gives me graphs on the data for Brazil, Canada and the United States, but it can be adjust code to get data for any country.
-It still depends on downsloading the data from the url given at the top.
-Want to change that (need to find website with daily updates and scrape it)

 ## Dependencies